PathwayCommons/guide/_workflows/pathway_enrichment/enrichment_map.md

 ## <a href="#background" name="background">II.
 Background</a>

-Creation of an enrichment map is motivated by the following
+Creation of an enrichment map is motivated by the following problems that arise in enrichment analyses.

   - Increase the interpretability of a long list of pathways
   - View redundancy inherent in enriched gene sets / source databases